chloe-hahn/document-viewer-docs/features/datamanagement/docmanagement.md

 # Document Management

-DDV manages document data through the [`DocumentManager`]({{ site.api }}class/documentmanager.html) class, which can implement functions such as creating, deleting, and merging documents.
+Dynamsoft Document Viewer manages document data through the [`DocumentManager`]({{ site.api }}class/documentmanager.html) class, which can implement functions such as creating, deleting, and merging documents.

-The `Dynamsoft.DDV.documentManager` instance will be created automatically as soon as DDV is initialized.
+The `Dynamsoft.DDV.documentManager` instance will be created automatically as soon as Dynamsoft Document Viewer is initialized.

 ## Create a new document